Romanticism and the South West conference

-The conference organisers have been busy mapping out Bristol's rich and varied literary history.
+The conference organisers mapped out Bristol's rich and varied literary history.
 Would you like to follow the trail?
 Click on the following link and select the following layer: 'Bristol's 'Romantic Era'.

-The conference aims to explore the importance of the South West for Romantic writers, with a particular emphasis on the following topics:
+The conference aimed to explore the importance of the South West for Romantic writers, with a particular emphasis on the following topics:

 Drawing together different perspectives of the region, the conference aims to reconsider the complex role of the South West in the development of Romantic history and literature.